Minister of Health Chitalu Chilufya says the management of disease outbreaks among African Union – AU Member States has improved.

 The Minister said the Africa CDC is working with the World Health Organisation to provide technical support to help AU Member States accelerate the implementation of the International Health Regulations.

-“The implementation of the International Health Regulations will lead to international health security by taking advantage of developments in biotechnology, surveillance systems and Information Communication Technology,” said Dr. Chilufya.
+“The implementation of the International Health Regulations will lead to international health security taking advantage of developments in biotechnology, surveillance systems and Information Communication Technology,” said Dr. Chilufya.

 Dr Chilufya is particularly of the view that the developments can ease the timely detection of outbreaks, quick information sharing and rapid responses.